ejsdotsh/ejsb/docs/ASB.md

 # Ansible System Builder

-what began solely as a personal fork of `Ansible-NAS` to replace `FreeNAS`, has been rewritten as systems administration tooling modeled after `Ansible for DevOps` and the `DebOps` project.
+what began as a personal fork of Ansible-NAS to replace FreeNAS, is being rewritten as more general tooling to better integrate with Terraform and Packer

 ## machines